A graph-informed regret metric for optimal distributed control: Introduction

 This limitation is particularly pronounced in distributed control, where structural constraints on the policy further limit the ability to reject disturbances optimally.
 Hence, there is a need for alternative performance metrics that aim to quantify the fundamental trade-off between information availability and control performance.
+One approach is to assess how much improvement additional sensing or communication capabilities would bring to the distributed controller.

+For instance, \cite{wu2025predsls} introduces a scalable synthesis framework for distributed controllers that characterizes the trade-off between performance and the communication range of each local subcontroller.

-A natural way to proceed toward this goal is to assess how much improvement could be achieved if additional sensing or communication capabilities were available to the distributed controller.
-Recent approaches have focused on synthesizing distributed controllers that approximate centralized policies.
-For example,~\cite{tolstaya2020learning,gama2022synthesizing} employ neural networks trained to imitate centralized controllers, while~\cite{fattahi2018transformation} establishes conditions under which decentralized controllers can accurately approximate centralized ones for given initial conditions.
-However, it is often infeasible to closely approximate the performance of a fully centralized controller. \looseness=-1
+Recent approaches, instead, have focused on synthesizing distributed controllers that approximate centralized policies.
+For example,~\cite{tolstaya2020learning,gama2022synthesizing} train neural networks to imitate centralized controllers, while \cite{fattahi2018transformation} gives conditions under which decentralized controllers closely approximate centralized ones for given initial conditions.
+However, it is often infeasible to closely approximate the performance of a fully centralized controller.

 \textbf{\textit{Contributions:}} To inform classical performance metrics for distributed control with the ideal behavior reachable by a more informed benchmark, we propose \emph{spatial regret}.
 Spatial regret is a graph-informed metric that measures the worst-case performance difference between a distributed controller and a reference policy called the \textit{oracle}.
 The oracle is a controller with additional sensing or communication links.
 Hence, its communication topology is a user-defined supergraph of the plant network, serving as a hypothetical (``what-if'') reference topology.
 Compared to~\cite{tolstaya2020learning,gama2022synthesizing,fattahi2018transformation}, this topology does not need to be centralized, allowing for a trade-off between the performance improvement the oracle can achieve and how well we can mimic the oracle using only the available sensor measurements.
 For example, suppose some nodes in a networked system are severely affected by disturbances.
 A suitable oracle topology could allow more distant nodes to access the measurements of these affected nodes, which helps reduce the spread of disturbances originating from the affected nodes.
 In this case, the spatial regret quantifies how much performance is lost due to the limited communication in the real network graph.
 Thus, the oracle guides the design effort towards the parts of the system where extra information would have the largest benefit.